 Argentina Wine Tours

-We would like to thank our guest writer Verity Taylor for this descriptive article about Argentina wine tours
+Interested in Argentina wine tours – We would like to thank our guest writer Verity Taylor for this descriptive article about the Argentina wine area.

 Sitting on the verandah of the cosy and private Posada Salentein I sipped a wonderful, warming Pinot Noir and nibbled on delicious, home-made empanadas while contemplating the view of the snow-capped Andes.
 I turned to our local guide (who also had a small vineyard) and asked whether I would be able to find their own beautiful Manos Negras Argentina wine in the UK.
 As a small producer, I guessed that the answer would be no, but the nature of the reason surprised me – I could find it, they said, in the USA but not in Europe as the import duties were simply too much.
 Welc0me to Wine Tours in Argentina